General InformationÂ

 Frequently Asked Questions

 We are afraid not.
-Space is limited and allocated based on how many tickets the festival has sold.
+Space is limited and allocated based on how many tickets the festivals have sold.
 In addition, we need to ensure your welfare while volunteering.
-You can of course go and visit them when you are not on shift.
+You can ofcourse go and visit them when you are not on shift.

 Yes!
 But you must specify this on the Transport section of your profile.